pietrygamat/logiops/Configuration.md

 The following is a list of gesture modes:

 ##### NoPress
 This mode does nothing.
 The `action` field is ignored when this mode is used.
+This gesture is compatible with scroll wheels.
 ##### OnRelease
-This mode presses and releases an action when the gesture button is released
+This mode presses and releases an action when the gesture button is released.
+This gesture is not compatible with scroll wheels.
-##### OnFewPixels
+##### OnInterval
-This mode presses and releases an action after the mouse is moved every n pixels (where n is the integer field `pixels`).
+This mode presses and releases an action after the mouse is moved every n pixels (where n is the integer field `interval`).
+This gesture is compatible with scroll wheels.
 ##### Axis
 This mode maps a gesture movement to an axis.
 The axis is defined as a string (e.g. "REL_WHEEL") in the `axis` field and the multiplier for its movement is defined in the `axis_multiplier` field.
 For a list of axis strings, refer to [linux/input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
+This gesture is compatible with scroll wheels.

 #### action
 This is a mandatory field that defines the action the gesture uses.
 This can be any action other than `Gestures`.
 Refer to the entire Actions section for more details.